Calhoun Community College Announces Program in Celebration of MLK ObservationJanuary 10, 2019

-Calhoun Community College will pay tribute to slain civil rights leader Dr. Martin Luther King, Jr. during the college's annual celebration program scheduled for Thursday, January 19, 2017.
-This year’s program, hosted by the college's Black Student Alliance (BSA), will begin at 11 a.m. on Calhoun's Decatur campus in the Aerospace Training Center (ATC).
+Decatur, AL — Calhoun Community College will pay tribute to slain civil rights leader Dr. Martin Luther King, Jr. during the college’s annual celebration program scheduled for Tuesday, January 15, 2019.
+This year’s program, hosted by the college’s Black Student Alliance (BSA), will begin at 11 a.m. on Calhoun’s Decatur campus in the Aerospace Training Center (ATC).
 The program is free and open to the public.

-For more information on Calhoun’s MLK program, contact the college’s Dean of Student Affairs office at 256/306-2614 or the Public Affairs, Community Relations and Institutional Advancement office at 256/306-2560.
+For more information on Calhoun’s MLK program, contact the college’s Office of Institutional Advancement at 256/306-2560.